 - Takes place in a doctor's office

-- Results in minimal recovery time - less than a week
+- Has a quick recovery time - less than a week

-Laparoscopic myomectomy removes fibroids on the outside of the uterus.
-Surgeons make very small incisions in your abdomen.
-We then remove the fibroids using a lighted, fiber-optic tube.
+This option removes fibroids on the outside of the uterus.
+Surgeons make very small cuts in your abdomen.
+We then remove the fibroids using a lighted, fiberoptic tube.

 Recovery takes 1 to 3 weeks.